Manjeet-Singh10/sabka-order/README.md

 # sabka-order
-this is mobile app for shoping app
+this is mobile shoping app